The biggest running sports

 With rich traditions like drinking mint juleps and wearing fancy hats – it’s no wonder so many are drawn to this iconic event year after year!

 Drivers are essential to the success of a racing sport.
-They must possess excellent judgment, be able to quickly assess risks and make decisions that will help their team succeed.
+They must possess excellent judgment, be able to assess risks quickly, and make decisions that will help their team succeed.

 Drivers must also have strong physical skills, including reflexes and hand-eye coordination, as well as an understanding of aerodynamics and mechanics to handle the powerful vehicles they maneuver during races.

-Jockeys are also crucial for racing sports.
+Jockeys are also crucial to racing sports.

-A jockey's skill lies in being able to accurately judge a horse's strength, speed, agility and endurance during the race so that he can maximize his potential against the competition.
+A jockey's skill lies in being able to accurately judge a horse's strength, speed, agility and endurance during the race, so that he can maximize his potential against the competition.